ylacaute/todo-react/README.md

     }
   },
 ```
 The Webpack server is configured for acting as proxy for the API server (route /api).
-The proxy use the config defined in package.json.
+The proxy use the config the custom configuration set in CLI or the default one defined in package.json.

 # Using existing backend server